pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-6/index.md

 ### More features to manage your Outlook messages

 CLI for Microsoft 365 already has several commands that allow you to manage Outlook messages.
-In This release, we added a new command that allows you to permanently remove a specific message from a mailbox.
+In this release, we added a new command that allows you to permanently remove a specific message from a mailbox.

 To remove a specific message for the currently signed-in user: